near/cargo-near/README.md

 Builds the smart contract (equivalent to `cargo near build`) and guides you to deploy it to the blockchain.

+By default, this runs a reproducible build in a Docker container.

+`deploy` command from Docker build requires that contract's source code has been pushed to remote repository, doesn't have any modified tracked files, any staged changes or any untracked content.

+`--no-docker` flag can be used to perform a regular *NO*-Docker build *and* deploy.
+Similar to `build` command, in this case none of the git-related concerns and restrictions apply.

 ## Contribution